jackcary/jackcary.com/content/about.md

 I specialize in Business Process Automation, Cloud Orchestration, Systems Administration, Continuous Delivery, and RESTful Web Service development.

-I offer cost-effective software solutions to businesses of all sizes, ultimately saving valuable time and resources through the power of automation.
+I offer cost-effective software <a href="/services/">solutions</a> to businesses of all sizes, ultimately saving valuable time and resources through the power of automation.

 With over 20 years real-world <a href="/experience/" >experience</a> designing and developing business software, I have the <a href="/skills/" >skills</a> and expertise to meet the needs of your project.